macen648/DCHandler.js/README.md

 [![NPM Badge](https://nodei.co/npm/dchandler.png?downloads=true&stars=true)](https://nodei.co/npm/dchandler)

 ## About
-DCHandler is the simple and straight to the point command handler to both help get your discord bot running, as well as allowing full control over everything.
-Skip the cluttered mess of other handlers and get straight to the point.
-DCHandler is mostly object-oriented and allows the use of [Discord.js](https://discord.js.org/#/) v13, and provides an easy to use and convenient command structure.
+DCHandler is the simple and straight to the point command handler.

 ## Features
 * Light weight and simple.
 * Easy and convenient command structure.
+* debugging and logging

 ## Installation
 Requires Node 12.0.0 or newer.